23 Dec The Truth About Chemical Peels

 Step 1: Cleaning

-The face is first cleaned to remove makeup, dirt and sweat that would impede the penetration of the chemical peel.
+The face is first cleaned to remove makeup, dirt and sweat that would impair the penetration of the chemical peel.

 Step 2: Application of the chemical peel

 The chemical peel is applied to the skin either using soaked cotton pads or a brush.
 A clock timer is started to time the chemical peel.
-The doctor continues to monitor your skin for any changes.
+The doctor continues to monitor your skin for the reaction.

 Step 3: Neutralisation of the chemical peel